2019-2020 Professors for the Future Fellows

 Academic conferences are exciting venues for scholars to highlight their own research, share lab accomplishments, and network with academic peers and potential collaborators.
 For graduate students and postdocs alike, attending such conferences can be intimidating.
 Many require travel to new places, filled with unfamiliar faces and research backgrounds.
 While students have extensive training to learn techniques directly related to their research, many are not fully equipped to develop their professional skills for academic conferences.
 There is a current unmet need to provide the tools and resources to increase confidence in attending external, academic events.
 With preparation and an open mindset, students can make valuable connections and foster meaningful conversations among peers.

-I seek to provide a setting where students can understand, prepare, and exhibit best practices for research conferences.
-For my PFTF project, I propose a seminar series designed to increase confidence and engagement in academic conference settings.
-This will be a three-part series with each seminar focusing on how to prepare before, during, and after conferences.
+I aimed to provide a setting where graduate students and postdocs can understand, prepare, and exhibit best practices for research conferences.
+For my PFTF project, I developed and organized a two-part seminar series designed to increase confidence and engagement in academic conference settings.
+Each seminar focused on how to prepare before and during conferences, respectively.
+The first seminar outlined the general process for organizing conference logistics, funding, and aligning presentation types to professional development goals.
+The second seminar focused on maximizing networking during conference attendance, featuring a panel of experienced academic leaders in this subject.